singularityhub/sregistry/docs/_docs/install/server.md

 # Installation: Web Server and Storage

-Before doing `docker-compose up -d` to start the containers, there are some specific things that need to be set up.
+Before doing `docker compose up -d` to start the containers, there are some specific things that need to be set up.

 ## Release Version

-If you've downloaded a [release](https://github.com/singularityhub/sregistry/releases/), you'll want to update the `docker-compose.yaml` instances of the quay.io/vanessa/sregistry image to be tagged with the release version that matches your clone.
+If you've downloaded a [release](https://github.com/singularityhub/sregistry/releases/), you'll want to update the `docker compose.yaml` instances of the quay.io/vanessa/sregistry image to be tagged with the release version that matches your clone.
 E.g.:

 ```yaml